john-cd/rust_howto/bk/src/categories/data-structures/hashmap.md

 [![std][c~std~docs~badge]][c~std~docs]{{hi:std}}

-[`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html)↗{{hi:std::collections::HashMap}} is a key-value data structure.
+[`HashMap`][c~std::collections::HashMap~docs]↗{{hi:std::collections::HashMap}} is a key-value data structure.
 It allows you to store data in an unordered collection, where each element is identified by a unique key.
 This makes `HashMap` an excellent choice for lookups, insertions, and deletions based on keys.

 All hashmap keys{{hi:Keys}} must have the same type.
 All values{{hi:Values}} must have the same type.